 Each Killer comes with a number of different Add-Ons that’ll either improve the Killer’s base kit, or change it entirely to something more unique to shake gameplay up.
 The Hillbilly is a great example of this, with effects mostly focusing around The Chainsaw.

-Dead By Daylight The Hillbilly Killer Guide: Tips and Tricks
+Dead By Daylight The Hillbilly tips and tricks

 - The Hillbilly is a highly mobile Killer, so builds that incorporate perks that are helpful in Chases as well as slowing Generators down (such as Enduring, Spirit Fury, and Pop Goes the Weasel) work great with The Hillbilly’s base kit.